 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant, or if you have kidney disease, congestive heart failure or other heart conditions, cancer, depression, diabetes, a bleeding disorder, or if you are on dialysis.
-Tell your doctor if you have had a history of alcohol or drug abuse.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, heart failure, heart rhythm problems, diabetes, edema (swelling caused by fluid retention), a bleeding disorder, or low numbers of blood platelets.
+Tell your doctor if you have a history of alcohol or drug abuse.

 - This medicine may make you dizzy or drowsy.
-It may also cause problems with your vision.
-If these effects happen, avoid driving, using machines, or doing anything else that could be dangerous if you are not alert or able to see well.
+It may also cause blurry or double vision.
+Avoid driving, using machines, or doing anything else that could be dangerous until you know how this medicine affects you.

 - Do not stop using this medicine suddenly without asking your doctor.
 You may need to slowly decrease your dose before stopping it completely.

 - Your doctor will need to check your progress at regular visits while you are using this medicine.
 Be sure to keep all appointments.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing